pasekji/bi-eha/imgur-bug-bounty.md

 [*] shutting down at 00:54:49
 ```

-- Other forms and appliacations at imgur are not suitable for SQLmap tests, because they're not using url querries or there are some additional securities like reCAPTCHA.
+- Other forms and applications at imgur are not suitable for SQLmap tests, because they're not using URL queries or there are some additional securities like reCAPTCHA.
 ![imgur login form reCAPTCHA](https://i.imgur.com/RG6yDNU.png)

 #### Exploitation - Burpsuite & SQLi